- Take a food fossicking tour in Bendigo, a UNESCO City of Gastronomy.

 Today’s drive takes you deep into the heart of the Sun Country on Murray, so called for the sheer number of golden sunshine hours the region is blessed with, even more than Queensland.
 Follow the Farm Gate Trail and discover an abundance of delicious local produce.
 Call into Byramine Homestead and Brewery, where alongside the range of beers and ciders brewed on site, you’ll find the locals favourite tipple – Quinn’s Poison.
-Just a few minutes down the road the Rich Glen Olive Farm is a lovely place to shop for olive oil treats of the gourmet and wellbeing kind, then relax with a providore-platter lunch in the sunny gardens.
+Stop at Rich Glen Provedore in Yarrawonga and shop for olive oil treats of the gourmet and wellbeing kind.

 Before coming to a stop for the day in Albury Wodonga, pause for a while to drink in the views over Lake Mulwala and call into the wineries of Rutherglen.
 Known for world-class fortified wines, gutsy reds, and crisp white wines since the early 1800’s, the cellar doors here have more than a touch of history about them.